IRIS Bayandor

-Bayandor (بایندر) is a corvette of the Islamic Republic of Iran Navy named after Gholamali Bayandor, and the lead ship of her class.
+IRIS Bayandor (بایندر) was a corvette of the Islamic Republic of Iran Navy named after Gholamali Bayandor, and the lead ship of her class.
 Launched in 1963 and commissioned into the Southern Fleet in 1964, Bayandor was transferred to Iran by the United States under the Mutual Assistance Program.
+She remained in Iranian service until her destruction by the United States during the 2026 Iran war.

 Construction and commissioning

 Bayandor was built by the American shipyard Levingston Shipbuilding Company at Orange, Texas.
-She was laid down on 20 August 1962 and launched on 7 July 1963 on Sabine River, being completed on 15 May 1964.
+She was laid down on 20 August 1962 and launched on 7 July 1963 on the Sabine River, being completed on 15 May 1964.
 Her commissioning took place three days later on 18 May 1964.